 How do I apply?

-To apply you need to visit the West Midlands Police Website and view the ‘Police Officer Rejoiner 2000006P’ vacancy.
+To apply you need to visit the West Midlands Police Website and view the ‘Police Officer Rejoiners Constable 2200001N’ vacancy.
 You will need to create a profile if you have not already done so, and then complete and submit the application.

 Is there a restriction on how long you can be out of policing to apply to rejoin?

-No there is no restriction, we welcome the knowledge and experience gained from our previous employees, if you have been out of policing for a significant period of time we can provide additional training internally to make sure you feel comfortable before returning to full duty.
+No there is no restriction, we welcome the knowledge and experience gained from previous Police Officers, if you have been out of policing for a significant period of time we will provide additional training internally to make sure you feel comfortable before returning to full duty.

 Am I required to live within a certain distance of the force/posting to apply?